meltano/handbook/src/_engineering/manager_readme.md

 ### 1:1s for Partners and Community Members

 I encourage 1:1s from community members and partners whenever a face-to-face connection would be valuable.
 For topics that could easily be covered in office hours, my preference is generally to use office hours for this time.
 If you have a topic you'd like to discuss with me and it's not a great fit for office hours, please ping me on Slack and to request a Calendly link.
-I have pre-created calendly links for 25 and 45 minute 1:1s.
+I have pre-created Calendly links for 25 and 45 minute 1:1s.

 ## AJ's Priorities and OKRs